Logarithmic distributions prove that intrinsic learning is Hebbian: Methods

-We present unpublished data for medium striatal neurons in slices from rats for nucleus accumbens (Nacb) shell and dorsal striatum, where neuron-specific intrinsic diversity is clearly apparent (data W.Hopf, \cite{HopfWetal2005}).
-In Fig.~\ref{MS-neurons}A, we show the spike rate in response to current pulses, and calculate the gain for each neuron.
-Fig.~\ref{MS-neurons}B and C shows the distribution of rheobase (current-to-threshold) for dorsal striatal and Nacb shell MS neurons.
-Distributions appear mostly lognormal, with the exception of the 200pA current pulse response and data in Fig.~\ref{MS-neurons}C, where they appear normally distributed.
+The distribution of spike rates for neurons spiking in the absence of synaptic input shows that there are differences in the intrinsic excitability of neurons.
+To further explore this we looked at three additional datasets, which report the action potential firing of a cell due to injected current, such as by a constant pulse.
+This can be defined as the neuronal gain parameter (spike rate divided by current, [Hz/nA]). \begin{enumerate} \item medium striatal neurons in slices from rat dorsal striatum and nucleus accumbens shell (NAcb shell) \cite{HopfWetal2005}, cf. \cite{SfN2006}, Figure~\ref{gain-neurons0}. \item cortical neurons in cat area 17 in vivo \cite{Nowak2003}, Figure~\ref{gain-neurons}A and B \item striatal neurons from globus pallidus (GP) from awake rats \cite{Gunay2008}, Figure~\ref{gain-neurons}C \end{enumerate}

-Intrinsic excitability data have been recorded from different types of cortical neurons in cat area 17 by intracellular current pulses in vivo \cite{Nowak2003}.
-They show the gain, the spike rate in response to current, for all neurons (Fig.~\ref{gain-neurons}A), separately for regular spiking, bursting, and chattering cells, which are pyramidal neurons (Fig.~\ref{Nowak-neurons-appendix}) and fast spiking inhibitory neurons, which show quite a different, approximately normal distribution (Fig.~\ref{gain-neurons}B).
-It is interesting that the fast-spiking, presumably local inhibitory neurons, 'non-coding' neurons, have a different distribution.
-It is also important to realize that the subset of differently distributed fast-spiking neurons is not evident from the overall distribution - this shows that there may be subsets of neurons with different properties in other areas as well.
-The data are not sufficient at this point to draw firm conclusions.
+In \cite{SfN2006}, we already presented the data from striatum, which show that the spike response to a constant current follows a heavy-tailed distribution \cite{HopfWetal2005}.
+Figure~\ref{gain-neurons0}A shows the spike rate in response to current pulses of different magnitude in two different areas, nucleus accumbens (NAcb) shell and dorsal striatum.
+Figure~\ref{gain-neurons0}B and C show the distribution of rheobase (current-to-threshold) for dorsal striatal and NAcb shell neurons.
+Distributions appear mostly lognormal, with the exception of the 200pA current pulse response and the data in Figure~\ref{gain-neurons0}C, which appear normally distributed.